oded8bit/Assembly-Lib/README.md

 ```

 # Using the library
-To use the linraries, include the files in your code as follows:
+To use the libraries, include the files in your code as follows:
 ```sh
 CODESEG
     include "UtilLib.inc"